GuidanceMantras/GuidanceMantras/README.md

 ### Friends
 - Always be with good friends
 - Learn good things from other friends
 - Your future life and your behaviour depends on your friends and people around you.
+- Always surrounded by likely-minded people whether it is family, friends, collegaues, business-partner, or strangers

 ### Life Plan And Goal
 - Will be added later